RafalBerezin/Pocket_Dimension/README.md

 To open the portal, hold the **Dimensional Tesseract** in hand and **right-click**.
 The portal remains open for **20 seconds**.
 After this time, you can use the Dimensional Tesseract again.

 By default, the portal will display the name of its owner.
-You can chang it in config.
+You can change it in config.

 ### Entering the Dimension